stumathews/CppGameLib/README.md

 ```

 ## Resource Management

+Resources are the data that the game can use such as images, sounds etc.

+You specify the resources for your game in an XML file that you pass to the `GameStructure` and then which can subsequently be accessed by using the `ResourceManager`

 ### ResourceManager

 The ResourceManager will read and index all the assets that are defined in the global resources file.
 It will also ask assets that are associated with a particular scene to load themselves when it receives the `SceneChangedEvent`.
 Equally in handling this event, it unloads any assets that are now not associated with the current scene.